Is your brand invisible to AI?

 Link to Highly Contextual Pages

-When looking for potential pages to link to, be sure for them to be relevant.
+When looking for potential pages to link to, be sure they are relevant.
 The more contextual links you have, the more Google can understand your website and content and therefore reward you.
-For example, you may have a pillar piece of content called “The Ultimate SEO Plugin Guide” if you have similar pieces of content such as reviews of specific plugins, it would make sense to link to those articles.
+For example, you may have a pillar piece of content called “The Ultimate SEO Plugin Guide”; if you have similar pieces of content, such as reviews of specific plugins, it would make sense to link to those articles.

 Automate the Process